The national income of a country means the sum total of incomes earned by the citizens of that country during a given period, over a year.

 Private income is income obtained by private individuals from any source, productive or otherwise, and the retained income of corporations.
 It can be arrived at from NNP at Factor Cost by making certain additions and deductions.

-The additions include transfer payments such as pensions, unemployment allowances, sickness, and other social security benefits, gifts and remittances from abroad, windfall gains from lotteries or from horse racing, and interest on public debt.
+The additions include transfer payments such as pensions, unemployment allowances, sickness, and other social security benefits, gifts and remittances from abroad, windfall gains from lotteries or horse racing, and interest on public debt.
 The deductions include income from government departments as well as surpluses from public undertakings, and employees’ contributions to social security schemes like provident funds, life insurance, etc.

 Thus Private Income = National Secondary or Industry Sector Income (or NNP at Factor Cost) + Transfer Payments + Interest on Public Debt — Social Security — Profits and Surpluses of Public Undertakings.